lewiscollard/exhaust/README.md

 ### The `deployment` app

-This contains a few management commands for maintenance purposes.
+This contains a few management commands for site maintenance.

 * `backupdb`: makes a local backup of the site's database to a local `.sql` file.
 * `pulldb`: does the above, then loads that file into your local database (this is destructive, obviously!).